Architecture & Benchmarks

 ChatAds nonstick skillet nonstick skillet 18.7ms

-Naive baseline takeaway: Returns "high-quality nonstick skillet" — the marketing adjective inflates the phrase but is meaningless to a real catalog. — Adjective bloat retained.
+Takeaway: Returns "high-quality nonstick skillet" — the marketing adjective inflates the phrase but is meaningless to a real catalog. — Adjective bloat retained.

 7 resolution cases